renaros/tableau-portfolio/README.md

 `python3 ./main.py`

-This will trigger the process and create all sources file at the output folder.
+This will trigger the process and create all source files inside the output folder.